fastify/fastify/docs/Reference/Server.md

 The first parameter is the parent logger instance, followed by the default bindings and logger options which should be passed to the child logger, and finally the raw request (not a Fastify request object).
+The function is bound with `this` being the Fastify instance.

 For example:
 ```js